RIOT-OS/murdock-worker/README.md

 The stack will include the following containers:

-- one container using `riot/murdock-worker` that runs the dwq job runner
+- one or more container(s) using `riot/murdock-worker` that runs the dwq job runner
 - one ssh_bridge that connects via ssh to the murdock control node and provides access to its disque and redis instances
 - a cache keep-alive node, which mounts the same tmpfs cache volume as the worker